vatpac-technology/sops/docs/enroute/Melbourne Centre/ELW.md

 ### Eildon Weir (ELW)
 ELW is responsible for the final sequencing actions in to YMML.
 ### Benalla (BLA)
 BLA is reponsible for issuing STAR clearances and initial descent for aircraft bound for YMML, YMAV, and YSCB.
-BLA is also responsible for sequencing in to YSCB.
+BLA is also responsible for sequencing in to YSCB, and initial sequencing in to YMML.
 ### Snowy (SNO)
 SNO is reponsible for issuing STAR clearances and initial descent for aircraft bound for YSCB.
 ## Coordination